dart-lang/platform/migration-guide.md

 The `dart:io` core library is only available on Dart native platforms (and, for example, not available on Dart web platforms).
 We recommend migration to `package:platform` version 3.2, as the APIs in `package:platform/platform.dart` are available on all current platforms.
-For the additional native-only APIs, those available in `package:platform/native.dart`.

 _Note: This migration can be performed automatically by running `dart fix`._